 Graduates of the Institute for Integrative Nutrition (IIN) receive a “health counselor” certificate and are automatically eligible for “board certification” by the American Association of Drugless Practitioners (AADP), which has no scientific recognition.
 Because IIN is not accredited by an agency recognized by the U.S. Office of Education, the coursework can’t be used toward meeting the degree requirements for dietitians.
 Education through IIN includes learning about “more than 100 different dietary therapies”, many of which are known to be unproven such as Ayurveda, the Blood Type diet, the Five-Element theory, and macrobiotics.
 As thoroughly and eloquently covered for The Huffington Post by Stefanie Sacks MS, CNS, CDN in a blog post entitled The Health Coach Demystified, some of the misrepresentations of IIN by the school and its graduates include:

 - IIN offers a health coach certificate program

 - IIN uses big names in health and wellness to entice you to buy their program

 - IIN misrepresents what a health coach really is – they are neither “nutritionists” nor “wellness authorities” unless they have obtained additional credible training

 - IIN affiliates themselves with credible universities to offer their “credentials” some measure of cachet.

 The bottom line is that whom you choose to trust with your wellbeing depends on what you are hoping to gain from the relationship.
-For example, are you simply looking for some motivation to lose weight or are you struggling with a health condition that requires a specific diet?
-Ultimately, it’s a “buyer beware” scenario right now and you absolutely owe it to yourself to do research and interview the person that you are considering entrusting with your health and personal information before committing to anything.
+For example, are you merely looking for some motivation to lose weight or are you struggling with a health condition that requires a specific diet?
+Ultimately, it’s a “buyer beware” scenario right now, and you absolutely owe it to yourself to do research and interview the person that you are considering entrusting with your health and personal information before committing to anything.